Station Assembly, Practice, and Safety (Part One)

 B-003-006-001: In a single sideband transmitter, the output of the ________ is connected to the balanced modulator.

-Discussion: In a single sideband (SSB) transmitter, the output of the speech amplifier is connected to the balanced modulator.
-The speech amplifier increases the strength of the audio signal picked up by the microphone, making it suitable for modulation.
-This amplified audio signal is fed into the balanced modulator, where it is combined with the carrier frequency generated by the variable frequency oscillator (VFO).
+In a single sideband (SSB) transmitter, the output of the speech amplifier is connected to the balanced modulator.
+The speech amplifier strengthens the audio signal from the microphone, preparing it for modulation.
+This amplified signal is then combined with a carrier signal, typically generated by a variable frequency oscillator (VFO) or crystal oscillator, within the balanced modulator.

 2 / 9